-One wouldn’t guess she was staring imminent death in the face unless she stopped drinking and secured a liver transplant.
+One wouldn’t guess she was staring death in the face unless she stopped drinking and secured a liver transplant.
 Even without the glib updates, I knew that Shoehorn was not a lady for turning.
-An unwillingness to accept responsibility, a lack of emotional truth and a lifelong rejection of authority are not attributes which complement recovery from addiction.
+An unwillingness to accept responsibility and a lifelong rejection of authority are not attributes which compliment recovery from addiction.

 Unfortunately, I’ve learned these lessons the hard way.
-It’s got to the point now where the amount of friends I’ve lost through substance abuse has gone into double figures, especially when the suicides and overdoses are taken into consideration.
+It’s got to the point where the amount of friends I’ve lost through substance abuse has bubbled into double figures, especially when suicides and overdoses are taken into consideration.

 Two of those were boyfriends.
 At least 50% of my friends are in 12-step recovery and large number of mates are accidents waiting to happen.
 Even those in programs are but one step from relapsing- and that’s a lifelong threat, which can easily prove fatal.
 Rock and roll, eh?